English (UK)

 create your CV now

+What skills go in a law student CV?
 Here’s a list of the best skills to put on a CV for law school applications:

-Law School Skills for a CV
+Law Student Skills for a CV

 • Work ethic